 All of our cheeses are aged on-site in a series of man-made, humidity- and temperature-controlled cheese “caves”.
 Depending on the “make” schedule, you may see our cheesemakers hard at work through the window in our Farm Store.
 Come take a peek, and then a taste!

 Our cheeses are made in small batches and aged on the farm, with attention paid to the craft of artisanal cheese making.
-Each cheese reflects the distinct flavors, aromas, and seasonal variations of our unique terroir; they are American originals.
+Each cheese reflects the distinct flavors, aromas, and seasonal variations of our unique terroir, making them American originals.

 In 2013, we received two blue ribbons, for Buttercup Brie and Lawrenceville Jack Reserve, from the American Cheese Society.
 In September of 2014, the farm was featured in The Wine Spectator Magazine.
 And then in 2015, we received another ACS blue ribbon for our Abruzze Jawn, a smoky sweet pepper Jack.
 The ACS awarded our Rarebird a silver medal in 2018.
 Look for Cherry Grove Farm cheese in markets, cheese shops, and restaurants in the New York and Philadelphia metropolitan areas.

 A luscious bloomy-rind cheese emulating a classic French brie, but made from our rich grass-fed cows’ milk.
 Mild and pleasing when young, the paste softens and develops earthy mushroom notes as it continues to ripen.
 Pasteurized, sold at 3-6 weeks old.
 Wonderful on a chunk of crusty bread and drizzled with honey or a dollop of a delicate wine jelly!
 Look for heart-shaped brie in February, and occasional batches of spiced brie.